Edward Cronshaw: Exhibitions and major works

 Cronshaw's work has been displayed at galleries and exhibitions including the Rebecca Hossack gallery (London), the Caz gallery (Los Angeles), the Henry Moore Gallery (Leeds), the Royal Academy Summer Show, the Los Angeles International Contemporary Art Fair, the Liverpool Garden Festival and the Third World and Beyond International Art Fair in Sicily.

-Cronshaw was commissioned to create sculptures for Liverpool City Council and for the Boots PLC head office in Nottingham.
+Cronshaw was commissioned to create sculptures for Liverpool City Council and for Boots head office in Nottingham.
 The latter was a 20 ft statue of the earth goddess Gaia, Gaia's body clothed in 3,000 succulent plants intended to suggest the transitory nature of life.
 The statue was cast by means of the lost wax method at Cronshaw's studio/foundry at the Dean Clough complex in Halifax, Calderdale.

 The sculpture created for Liverpool City Council was named 'The Great Escape' by Cronshaw.
 It is a bronze horse, 15 ft high and 4 tons in weight, formed entirely from rope in a spaghetti fashion.
 At the tail a piece of rope extends to the ground where a life-size sculpture of a man steps on it, forcing the horse to rear and apparently unravel itself.

 Currently Cronshaw is continuing to work on his popular Midas Project of bronze succulent plants, as well as initiating a campaign to improve the environment of his adopted home of Todmorden by placing sculptures in and around the town centre.